The Silly Song

 "The Silly Song", also known as "The Dwarfs' Yodel Song", is a song from Walt Disney's 1937 animated film Snow White and the Seven Dwarfs sung by Otis Harlan, Billy Gilbert, Pinto Colvig, Roy Atwell, and Scotty Mattraw.
 This features an instrument septet.
 The Seven Dwarfs yodel in this song.
 The melody is taken from the Irish folk song "Peggy Lettermore".
+The song also appears in the 2025 live-action remake of the film.